 Our California car accident attorneys will discuss the following in this article:

-- 1. What should an accident victim do immediately after a car crash?
+- 1. What should I do immediately after a car crash?

-- 2. Can an auto accident victim speak with a State Farm Insurance rep?
+- 2. Can I speak with a State Farm Insurance rep?

-- 3. Should claimants personally negotiate with state farm agents to resolve insurance claims?
+- 3. Should I personally negotiate with State Farm agents to resolve insurance claims?

 - 4. How can a personal injury attorney help?

-Shortly after an accident (ideally within 24 hours), the accident victim should report the incident to State Farm.
+Shortly after an accident (ideally within 24 hours), report the incident to State Farm.

-1. What should an accident victim do immediately after a car crash?
+1. What should I do immediately after a car crash?

-If a motorist was seriously hurt in an auto accident, he/she must seek emergency medical care as soon as possible.
+If you were seriously hurt in an auto accident, seek emergency medical care as soon as possible.

-If there were only minor injuries, a victim should remain at the scene of the accident and collect:
+If there were only minor injuries, remain at the scene of the accident and collect:

-- the at-fault driver’s auto insurance policy number or a copy of his/her insurance card,
+- the at-fault driver’s auto insurance policy number or a copy of their insurance card,

 - the at-fault party’s license number, name, and contact information, and